Nintendo Switch Online prices by country

 Why is a 3-month plan missing in some markets?

-country does not list a public 3-month product, it is left out of the table for that market.
+product, it is left out of the table for that market.

 Does this include Nintendo Switch Online + Expansion Pack?